Information for Medical Students, Residents and Volunteer Physicians

 Concerning health, check the CDC website for current immunization recommendations; as of October 2015, there were no required immunizations (BUT if you plan to visit Zanzibar, yellow fever IS required).
 Hepatitis A and B immunizations are recommended.
 The current recommendations for malaria prophylaxis are daily doxycycline (less expensive) or daily Malarone.
 Weekly mefloquine is an option, but side effects can be troubling and there is moderate resistance to mefloquin in this area.
 Also consider bringing a course of post-exposure anti--retroviral medication in case of accidental exposure.
 Stray dogs are everywhere: so if you jog or ride a bike, consider rabies immunization.

 Housing: ALMC provides housing for all volunteers.
 The type depends on your specific needs and length of stay.
-The cost for medical students and residents is $300/month.
+The cost for medical students and residents is $300/month plus internet and housekeeper.
 ALMC does not provide food, but all living facilities have kitchens and food prices are modest.
 There is internet access in the volunteer houses.

 What to bring: You will need light clothes.
 For work at the hospital, casual clinic clothes are appropriate.
 A raincoat is needed in February-June and October-December.
 Otherwise, a sweater or fleece and light jacket will suffice.
 Volunteers may do a lot of walking, so good walking shoes are important.
 Some volunteers who have been here during the dry season recommend tan and khaki colored clothes because those colors do not show the dust.
 For the hospital a white coat, stethescope, pulse oximeter, pen light, hand sanitizer, reference materials for sharing, and otoscope/opthalmoscope are recommended.
 Plan to bring some reading material, a flashlight or headlamp, batteries, camera, etc and a sense of adventure.
 There is a lodge with a swimming pool nearby, and there may even be time for the beach, so bring a swim suit.
 A laptop and/or PDA with various medical programs can be useful.